VectorInstitute/foodprice-forecasting/README.md

 # foodprice-forecasting

-University of Guelph and Vector Institute contribution to the [Canada's Food Price Report](https://www.dal.ca/sites/agri-food/research/canada-s-food-price-report-2022.html).
+University of Guelph and Vector Institute contribution to the [2022 Edition of Canada's Food Price Report](https://www.dal.ca/sites/agri-food/research/canada-s-food-price-report-2022.html).

 This repository can be used to replicate the experiments described on pages 16 and 17 of the report, under the header *Mixed Ensembles of Machine Learning Models*.
 Instructions for replicating the forecasts and analysis is below.